jilljenn/slides/ectel2022.md

 LCS: $39 - 39 - 17$ with length 3
 \end{figure}

-For each user in the original dataset, this heuristic gives a score, and we compute the AUC of the ROC curve associated with those scores for the training dataset classification task
+For each user in the original dataset, this heuristic gives a \alert{matching score}, and we compute the Area under the ROC curve (AUC) associated with those scores for the training dataset classification task

 Users with too few actions (in the information entropy sense) are excluded